-Luckily, within CustomerContext.Current.GetContactById() there’s a check to see if the customer object has been created yet, if not, it will run a command to update database script to create the Customer MetaData class
+CustomerContext.Current.GetContactById() there's a check to see if the customer object has been created yet.
+If not, the API in the background will run a command to update the database script to create the